 When PIR is calculated, it may seem that more Auto Foam is needed than other products.
 In my case, 440ml of the product would cost almost £1.50, but this would be enough foam to cover almost three cars, so at roughly 50p per application, it offers good value for money.

 As mentioned, Bilt Hamber recommends a PIR of 4% for normal use.
 It can also be used at higher and lower concentrations depending on needs.

 A lower concentration can still yield good results, especially on coated vehicles.
 Reducing the concentration will have the added benefit of reducing cost per use.
-Increasing the PIR will remove more dirt, but will also degrade sealants at a faster rate, as well as costing more.
+Increasing the PIR will remove more dirt but will also degrade sealants at a faster rate, as well as cost more.

 For most applications, I think a 4% PIR is sufficient.

 Auto Foam is an alkaline product which, contrary to popular opinion, is not a bad thing.
 The crucial factor is that it is non-caustic, so it will not dull the finish of the paintwork.
 Auto Foam will not strip waxes or sealants at a faster rate than any other snow foam.

 Auto Foam does not leave behind any wax or residue, meaning the next step of manually washing the car can be undertaken.

 An excellent feature of Auto Foam is that it contains corrosion inhibitors.
 This will become apparent as the brake discs will not rust immediately, as is usually the case after washing a car.
 This factor also makes it a good choice for rinsing the chassis of a car.